Kornilov Shock Regiment: Russian Civil War

 After the October Revolution members of the regiment went with Kornilov to southern Russia, where the Don Cossack territory became a base for the anti-communist Whites, and they joined the Volunteer Army.

 The Kornilov Shock Regiment became one of the first three regiments of the army, along with the Independent Officers' Regiment and the Partisan Regiment.
 In early 1918, as the Don Cossack lands fell to the Red Army, the volunteers traveled south during the winter on foot in what became the Ice March.
 They were pursued and fought off attacks by much larger Red Army forces and made it to the Kuban Cossack territory.
 After a failed attack on Yekaterinodar, in which Kornilov himself was killed, Anton Denikin led them back north to the Don Territory, where the Cossacks had overthrown the Bolshevik occupation.
 The Ice March became legendary among the White movement and saw them travel 1,050 miles over 70 days, during which the Volunteer Army fought in 33 battles.
 The Ice March failed to inspire an anti-Bolshevik uprising in the Kuban region, but it preserved the core of the Volunteer Army, which became part of the larger Armed Forces of South Russia.

 During the rest of the Russian Civil War the Kornilovites underwent several reorganizations.
 In 1919 several regiments were formed and disbanded (the 2nd through 4th Kornilov Shock Regiments), which were part of a Kornilov Division or Brigade at different times.
 They took significant losses in the fighting in southern Russia in 1919 and 1920, and elements of the Kornilov Division were evacuated to Crimea in March 1920 as the Armed Forces of South Russia collapsed, where they became part of the Army of Wrangel.
 The surviving Kornilovites were part of the evacuation of Crimea in November 1920 and ended up living abroad.

 Uniform

-The uniform of the Kornilov unit included a red and black cap, red and black should boards with a "K" on them and a skull and cross bones badge, and a blue patch on their sleeve with "Корниловцы" in white letters and a skull with crossed bones or swords beneath it.
+The uniform of the Kornilov unit included a red and black cap, red and black shoulder boards with a "K" on them and a skull and cross bones badge, and a blue patch on their sleeve with "Корниловцы" in white letters and a skull with crossed bones or swords beneath it.
 Below the patch were black and red chevrons.